webpack/webpack.js.org/src/content/guides/scaffolding.md

 Before writing a `webpack-cli` scaffold, think about what you're trying to achieve.
 Do you want a "general" scaffold that could be used by any project or type of app?
 Do you want something focused, like a scaffold that writes both your `webpack.config.js` and your framework code?
 It's also useful to think about the user experience for your scaffold.

-`webpack-cli` offers interactive experience to customize the output accordingly.
+`webpack-cli` offers an interactive experience to customize the output accordingly.
 For example asking questions like: "What is your entry point?".

 ### Writing a scaffold

-There are many resources where you can learn how to write a scaffold, you can start from: [Writing a Scaffold](/contribute/writing-a-scaffold/)
+There are many resources where you can learn how to write a scaffold, you can start from [Writing a Scaffold](/contribute/writing-a-scaffold/)

 `webpack-scaffold` is a utility suite for creating scaffolds.
 It contains functions that could be used to create a scaffold.